sumaho-live/TurboCat/README.md

 TurboCat keeps Apache Tomcat development inside Visual Studio Code fast and predictable.
 The extension auto-detects your project layout, applies the right deployment strategy, and exposes one-click server controls with live feedback.

 ## Highlights
-- **Lifecycle control** – start, stop, clean, reload, and debug Tomcat from either the command palette or a context-aware status-bar toolbar.
+- **Smart synchronization** – dual watchers keep static resources and compiled classes in sync with Tomcat, now with configurable filename bypass rules for temporary “copy” artifacts.
-- **Smart deploy** – dual file-system watchers handle static assets instantly and batch compiled Java class updates.
-Project type is detected automatically with optional one-time overrides.
+- **Guided automation** – one-click commands start, stop, clean, or reload Tomcat and generate Java debug profiles when you need them.
-- **Unified logs** – all TurboCat and Tomcat output streams share a single channel, and every extension message is prefixed with `【turbocat】` for quick scanning.
+- **Unified diagnostics** – a single TurboCat output channel streams extension messages and Tomcat logs with consistent formatting.
-- **Zero guessing** – the extension locates Tomcat and the JDK, validates ports, and keeps workspace settings in sync.
+- **Zero guessing** – automatic detection locates Tomcat, the JDK, ports, and project type so you can stay focused on code.

 ## Installation
 1. Open Visual Studio Code.